OttawaESS/client-ess-site/src/pages/events/101week.md

               Please fill out the contract∗, waiver∗, and payment form below, and we will see you during your kit pick up∗∗ on 31 August and 1 September.<br>

-              ∗∗For those under the age of 18 (As of 1 September 2024), a legal parent/Guardian must also sign the waiver and contract alongside the participating student for reasons of liability.
+              ∗For those under the age of 18 (As of 1 September 2024), a legal parent/Guardian must also sign the waiver and contract alongside the participating student for reasons of liability.
               ∗∗A valid government-issued ID is required to be presented at check-in to receive a bracelet to participate in 18+ events and venues where alcohol may be present.
         grid_cols: two
         grid_gap_horiz: large